phpMussel/phpMussel/_docs/readme.en.md

 If you encounter any false positives, if you encounter something new that you think should be blocked, or for anything else regarding signatures, please contact me about it so that I may make the necessary changes, which, if you do not contact me, I may not necessarily be aware of.

-To disable signatures included with phpMussel (such as if you're experiencing a false positive specific to your purposes that shouldn't normally be removed from streamline), refer to the Greylisting notes within the Browser Commands section of this README file.
+To disable signatures included with phpMussel (such as if you're experiencing a false positive specific to your purposes that shouldn't normally be removed from mainline), refer to the Greylisting notes within the FRONT-END MANAGEMENT section of this README file.

 ---